danielgibert/pe_parser/paper.md

 ![assembly_view](./docs/ramnit_gatak_entropy_families_comparison_small.png)

-These kind of visualizations can be used to group malware into families based on their visual similarity [@Gibert:2018a] [@Gibert:2018b].
+This kind of visualizations can be used to group malware into families based on their visual similarity [@Gibert:2018a] [@Gibert:2018b].

 # References